This guide will help you get started with an Android project on Semaphore. If you’re new to Semaphore, please read our guided tour first.

-Semaphore provides a set of tailored container images that Android developers can use as an environment for their projects on Semaphore.
-These pre-built images provide Android SDK and other common tools needed to run Android projects out of the box.
-Your task is only to configure CI/CD steps that are specific for your project.
+Semaphore provides a set of tailored container images that Android developers can use as environments for their projects on Semaphore.
+These pre-built images provide Android SDK and other common tools needed to run Android projects out-of-the-box.
+All you need to do is configure the CI/CD steps that are specific for your project.

 Semaphore supports both Android and React Native projects.

 Additionally, you can run an Android emulator in Semaphore CI/CD jobs.

 version: v1.0 name: Android example agent: machine: type: e1-standard-2 containers: - name: main image: 'registry.semaphoreci.com/android:29' blocks: - name: Build task: jobs: - name: Hello Android commands: - checkout - echo "hello world"

 Here's an example configuration for React Native projects: